 The evolutionary journey of the cheetah is a fascinating tale of adaptation and specialization.
 The Acinonyx lineage diverged from other cat species millions of years ago, gradually developing the unique traits that define the modern cheetah.
 Understanding the history and biology of the cheetah provides valuable insights into its current status and conservation needs.

 Cheetahs are primarily found in the savannas and grasslands of eastern and southern Africa, with a small isolated population persisting in Iran.
-They are solitary animals, except for mothers with cubs and occasional coalitions of males.
+Now, they are solitary animals, except for mothers with cubs and occasional coalitions of males.
 These male coalitions, often consisting of brothers, cooperate to defend territories and gain access to mating opportunities.

 Current Trends and Pressing Issues

 The current estimated population of cheetahs is around 7,100 individuals, scattered across fragmented habitats in Africa and Iran.
+Habitat loss is a major driver of this decline.
 This represents a significant decline from historical populations, highlighting the urgency of conservation efforts.
-Habitat loss is a major driver of this decline.
 As human populations expand and land is converted for agriculture and development, cheetahs are losing their hunting grounds and are forced into closer proximity with humans.

 Expert Tips and Practical Advice for Cheetah Conservation